 Senior Access has a few requirements to protect both our clients and volunteer drivers.

 Must be 18 years or older and out of high school.

 Must provide a valid in-state driver’s license and proof of automobile insurance.

 Able to pass a background and driver record check.

 Fill out and submit the Volunteer Application.

-Attend a one-hour orientation and training session.
+Attend a virtual orientation and training session.

 With the onset of the pandemic, we started a Senior Buddy program to help our clients stay at home while still having access to groceries, prescriptions, and weekly check in phone calls.
 Volunteers help their buddies keep a connection to others and their community while staying safe at home.
 The Senior Buddy program will remain in place even after everything re-opens.